COPRS/infrastructure/docs/architecture/README.md

 Then all the exporters are listed on Prometheus graphical interface

-Once the metrics are pulled, Prometheus will use rules to create new metrics witch are agregations of previous one
+Once the metrics are pulled, Prometheus will use rules to create new metrics which are aggregations of previous ones

 All theses metrics can then be viewed on  Prometheus graphical interface

-All the metrics are updated more or less each 30 seconds.
+All the metrics are updated approximately every 30 seconds.

 Prometheus is keeping metrics for 2 days